MuhXd/Gamemode-only/README.md

 # Gamemodeonly

-This is where she makes a mod.
+This is where yall make a scuffed mod.